kasperhesthaven/AccuRanker/.github/ISSUE_TEMPLATE/02_feature_request.md

 ## Usage Example

 <!--
-Please provide an example scenario that demonstrates the value of the request.
+Please provide an example or scenario that demonstrates the value of the request.
 -->

 ## Risks